woshiccm/Pecker/README.md

 During the project development process, you may write a lot of code.
 Over time, a lot of code is no longer used, but it is difficult to find.
 Pecker can help you locate these unused code conveniently and accurately.

 ## Features
-`pecker` can detect the follow kinds of unused Swift code.
+`pecker` can detect the following kinds of unused Swift code.

 1. class
 2. struct